MagLev/retwis-rb/README-perf.md

     $ rake perf:createstone

-Once the stone is created, you can initialize it with the app code and initial test data by doing:
+Once the stone is created, you can initialize it with the app code and test data by doing:

     $ rake perf:init

-If you need to stop or restart the perf stone, just cd to $MAGLEV_HOME and use the <tt>perf:*</tt> rake tasks:
+If you need to stop or restart the perf stone, just cd to $MAGLEV_HOME and use the `perf:*` rake tasks:

     $ cd $MAGLEV_HOME
     $ rake perf:stop